mpsonntag/prodoc/gca/documentation.md

 - thumbnail file ... upload an image that will be displayed on the main page if the conference is published but not active.
 - thumbnail link ... link to a hosted image; the file has to be hosted within the same domain (e.g. g-node). if a file has been uploaded via the thumbnail file, thumbnail link will be ignored. will be removed in later version.
 - iOSApp ... id of the ios gca-web app for this conference. will be discontinued.
 - Link ... link to the external conference web page. if this link is provided, the logo image will be displayed on the main conference page and top navigation will feature a "Conference home" link.
+It will also show up in the abstract submission form to remind people after an abstract submission to also sign up for the conference itself.
 - Description ... markdown capable text that is displayed on the main page if the conference is active and on the main conference page.
 - Notice ... markdown capable text that is always displayed on the top of every page within the scope of the conference for last minute information for the conference attendees.
-- Presentation preferences ... ???
+- Presentation preferences ...
+  - this will enable presentation preferences in the abstract submission.
+  - NOTE the specifics have to be entered in the "Groups" tab of the Admin panel; otherwise there will be an empty popup in the abstract submission form.
+  - Only one presentation preference can be selected when submitting an abstract.
+  - The corresponding field is called "Presentation type" in the abstract submission form.
+- Topics ...
-- Topics ... topics that can be used to specify keywords for poster abstracts.
-NOTE even if topics are added, they have to be saved via the "save" button at the bottom of the page!
+  - topics that can be used to specify keywords for poster abstracts.
+  - NOTE! even if topics are added, they have to be saved via the "save" button at the bottom of the page!
+  - Only one topic can be selected per abstract.
 - Max.
 Abs.
 Len ...
 Maximum abstract length; this is a required field and cannot be zero.
 It defines the allowed character length of an abstract including whitespaces.
 - Max.
 Figures ...
 Maximum number of abstracts that can be added to an abstract.